Tox-Archive/Tox-STS/STS.md

 ##DNS Discovery (should be reworded)
 A DNS discovery ID goes in the following format: `user@domain`.
 Users should not enter a DNS discovery ID in any way they don't normally add a Tox ID, clients should be able to figure out what is what.
 On adding a DNS discovery ID, a client must resolve a DNS TXT record for the value `user._tox.domain`.
 In this case the `@` is replaced with `_tox`, allowing the use of subdomains while ensuring a record is a Tox record.
 Typical records lack spaces, though clients should be able to deal with oddly formatted cases.
 Clients are also encouraged to check DNSSEC, though this is not a requirement.

 The `tox://` URI has 2 versions, tox1 and tox2.
 Tox2 attempts to stop dns request spamming and dns poisoning attacks by using the a form of the nospam as a unique pin.
 Use of tox1 is **depreciated**, and use is **strongly discouraged**.
+With this in mind, tox1 still serves the niche case of services like groupbot where a pin isn't needed.

 In the case of multiple records clients should first look for the highest version record and default to that, this becomes the highest priority.
 In the case of multiple records of the sam priority, a client is free to choose the first one the dns lookup reported.